Insured Movers Near Me

 You can also choose to use the Released Value coverage provided by the moving company and purchase additional insurance from a third party if you prefer.
 You may want to check with your homeowners’ or renters’ insurance provider about their offerings for short-term coverage of your household contents while they are being moved as a supplement to your regular policy.

 What if I am moving locally—will my mover still have insurance?

-Suppose you are moving within one state and choose a moving company that doesn’t fall under the FMCSA provisions’ jurisdiction.
+Suppose you are moving within one state and choose a professional moving company that doesn’t fall under the FMCSA provisions’ jurisdiction.
 In that case, that company will still be subject to regulations from a state agency that requires it to carry and offer insurance, so make sure you ask and consider whether the coverage is adequate for your needs.
-If you are working with a smaller company, you may also want to review the organization’s corporate liability coverage, particularly the worker’s compensation insurance.
+If you are working with small local movers, you may also want to review the organization’s corporate liability coverage, particularly the worker’s compensation insurance.
 Movers sometimes slip and fall or sustain other injuries, and if it happens in your house, it is essential to ensure that their employer has the appropriate protection.

 What else do I need to know about moving insurance?

 Some actions you take may make it more difficult for you to successfully file a claim even if you have the Full Value Protection, so planning ahead may help.